Deschênes Commission: Criticism and aftermath

 Some individuals have criticized the commission for either exceeding its mandate or being overly influenced by foreign governments.
 By contrast, others argued that collaborators who had found refuge there.
 Historian Irving Abella stated to Mike Wallace of 60 Minutes that it was relatively easy for former SS members to enter Canada, as their distinctive tattoos meant they were reliably anti-communist.
 Bernie Farber, then the director of the Canadian Jewish Congress, stated that Nazis in Canada, of which there were estimated to be 3,000, was the country's "dirty little secret".
 In the late 1990s, the issue of war criminals living in Canada and the Canadian government's lack of interest in searching for and prosecuting these individuals was the subject of investigative reporting by NBC, CBS, the CBC, Global Television, and The New York Times.

-Olga Bertelsen published an article critical of the commission, claiming that the Soviets framed an innocent man, Ivan Demjanjuk, as part of a larger attempt (referred to as Operation Payback) by the KGB to sow discord between Canadian Jews and Ukrainians, a position that is shared by Lubomyr Luciuk, a professor at the Royal Military College of Canada who published the actual 1985 KGB document that proved this was indeed done.
+Olga Bertelsen published an article critical of the commission, claiming that the Soviets framed an innocent man, Ivan Demjanjuk, as part of a larger attempt (referred to as Operation "Payback" or "Retribution") by the KGB to sow discord between Canadian Jews and Ukrainians, a position that is shared by Lubomyr Luciuk, a professor at the Royal Military College of Canada who published the actual 1985 KGB document that proved this was indeed done.
 Luciuk was also critical of the commission's selective mandate, citing how the Commission itself had concluded that allegations about there being "thousands" of "Nazi war criminals" in Canada had been "grossly exaggerated".
 Those claims have been dismissed by the Simon Wiesenthal Center, and Holocaust history professors, such as Efraim Zuroff and Per Anders Rudling.
 Demjanjuk himself was not found guilty in Israel or the United States, and died behind bars in Germany, while his appeal was being heard.

 While the commission's final report stated that the numbers were "grossly exaggerated," the report admitted that it had not investigated materials kept either in the Soviet Union or Eastern Bloc countries, and that it further had not investigated an addendum list of 109 names provided late in the inquiry.
 The commission's decision to find the 14th Waffen Grenadier Division of the SS (1st Galician) not guilty of collective war crimes was controversial in some circles.

 On November 4, 2024 the Library and Archives Canada (LAC) told in a letter sent to all organisation, that have requested to publish full report according to Access to Information Act, that "decision has been made to withhold the Part II Report of the Deschênes Commission in its entirety".
-Scholars and Jewish organizations critizized, that they had not been invited to the consulting meetings.
+Scholars and Jewish organizations criticized, that they had not been invited to the consulting meetings.
 At the end of November 2024, historians Per Anders Rudling and Jared McBride called for the full publication of the Dêschenes Commission report and the release of all documents relating to war criminals, following the example of the United States.